Understanding Value Stocks

 A value stock traditionally has a lower price when compared to stock prices of companies in the same industry.
 This indicates that the company may be undervalued, as investors are not expressing as much interest in such companies.
 The most commonly used way to check for value is with the price-to-earnings multiple, or P/E. A low P/E multiple is a good indication that the stock is undervalued.

-Below is a list of notable value stocks in the healthcare sector:
+Benzinga Insights has compiled a list of value stocks in the healthcare sector that may be worth watching:

 The Significance: A value stock may need some time to rebound from its undervalued position.
 The risk of investing in a value stock is that this emergence may never materialize.